alsbury/spice2json/README.md

   "definitions": [
     {
       "name": "user",
-      "comment": "/** represents a user of the system */" },
+      "comment": "represents a user of the system"
+    },
     {
       "name": "platform",